Alice M. Ditson Fund

 The Alice M. Ditson Fund, founded in 1940, supports contemporary American music.
 Significant ongoing awards include the Ditson Conductor's Award.

+Overview

 In its early years, the fund supported notable 20th-century musicians such as Bela Bartok, Benjamin Britten, Aaron Copland, Gian Carlo Menotti, Virgil Thomson, and Walter Piston.
 From 1945 to 1952, the Fund sponsored the week-long Columbia Festival of Contemporary American Music.
 The Ditson Fund was also active in supporting the Composers' Forum concerts in New York.